autoas/as/doc/EN/UIVIC.md

-## UIVIC
+---
+layout: post
+title: UIVIC Virtual Instrument Cluster
+category: Tools
+comments: true
+---

+# UIVIC Virtual Instrument Cluster

-What is UIVIC?
-UIVIC is a QT GUI based Virtual Instrusment Cluster I implemeted to simulate telltales and gauges.
+UIVIC is a Qt GUI based **Virtual Instrument Cluster** implemented to simulate vehicle telltales and gauges.

-Default, this UIVIC is a backend GUI for CanIC, but this is just simulation, the data exchange between CanIC and UIVIC is based on SOMEIP.
+By default UIVIC acts as the backend GUI for the CanIC demo application.
+This is only a simulation: the data exchange between CanIC and UIVIC runs over SOME/IP.

-follow below command to build and run, please note better to disable any vbox related adapter.
+## 1. Build and Run

+Follow the commands below.
+It is recommended to disable any VirtualBox related network adapter before running.

 ```sh
 # build